isa-group/ppinot4py/README.md

         self.precondition = precondition
         self.first_to = first_to
 ```
-**In this Linear example, we want to calculate how much time has passed between the apparition of 'In progress' to the last 'Closed'**
+**In this Linear example, we want to calculate how much time has passed between 'In progress' and the last 'Closed'**
 ``` python
 state_A = DataObjectState('lifecycle:transition == "In Progress"')
 condition_A = TimeInstantCondition(state_A)